liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

     }
     ```

-    >The static `EnsurePopulated` method receives an `WebApplication `argument, which is the interface used in the `Main` method of the `Program` class to register middleware components to handle HTTP requests.
+    >The static `EnsurePopulated` method receives an `WebApplication` argument, which is the interface used in the `Main` method of the `Program` class to register middleware components to handle HTTP requests.

-    >`WebApplication` also provides access to the application’s services, including the Entity Framework Core database context service.
+    >`WebApplication` also provides access to the application's services, including the Entity Framework Core database context service.

     > The `EnsurePopulated` method obtains a `ApplicationDbContext` object through the `WebApplication` interface and calls the `Database.Migrate` method if there are any pending migrations, which means that the database will be created and prepared so that it can store `Product` objects.
 Next, the number of `Product` objects in the database is checked.
 If there are no objects in the database, then the database is populated using a collection of `Product` objects using the `AddRange` method and then written to the database using the `SaveChanges` method.

-15. Call the `EnsurePopulated` in the `Main` method of the `Program` class.
+17. Call the `EnsurePopulated` in the `Main` method of the `Program` class.

     ```C#
     public static void Main(string[] args)